 To do that, start a new post on your group and hover over the ‘More’ text, then choose Create Poll.

 Then go about asking a question and providing some options.

 And then once it’s done, you’ll see the following.

-This is similar to the approach you’d take with ‘gated content,’ except you’re producing content to improve retention and not to improve numbers.
+This is similar to the approach you’d take with gated content that I mentioned earlier.
+However, instead of having a post that leads to your group, you’re producing content to improve retention within the group.

 That doesn’t mean that the same kind of content can’t be used to do both jobs at the same time.

 Exclusive group content could include PDF guides or free eBooks that you’d otherwise charge for but are giving away for free in your group.